Creating your Own Language Objects in Teneo

 Simple Language Objects

 Let’s assume that all the coffees served by Longberry Baristas can be ordered in decaffeinated versions.
 This makes ‘decaf’ an important concept in our dialogs.
 It would be useful to have a language object covering it.
-As the TLR does not feature a language object for ‘decaf’, we will create one ourselves.
+As the TLR does not feature a LO for ‘decaf’, we will create one ourselves.

 To do so, we use the language object button in the ‘New’ section of the Ribbon and add a name for the language object to be created.
 Note that this name must be unique in the solution, otherwise Teneo will return an error.
 It is advantageous to use one of the suffixes if you’d like the new language object to be part of automatically generated conditions.